ceas-ambassadors/ceas-ambassadors-website/docs/tech-design.md

 ### [C] Delete members
 Members need to be deletable, for leaving the org or graduating.
 Should only be an allowable action for super users.
 Should ask for confirmation before deleting.
 ### [C] Detail view of member
-Should show all details on member, including attended events and meetings, contact info, total hours, etc. Super users should be able to view this for any given member, and a member should be able to view their own.
+Should show all details on member, including attended events and meetings, contact info, total points, etc. Super users should be able to view this for any given member, and a member should be able to view their own.
 ### [C] Add custom event
 Members complete custom events, need to be able to add a single event.
 This should create a real event, and then mark it as private.
 Only super users should have this ability.
 ### [C] List view of members
 Currently, this has a "highlight by service hour requirement" for logged in users.
 This would be a good idea.
 Requires frontend javascript code.
-Only logged in super users should see how many hours a member has.
+Only logged in super users should see how many points a member has.

 ## Events
 ### [C] Add new events
 Should verify that the event is valid - that is, it should not let the end time be before the start time.
 Super user only
 ### [C] Delete events
-Hours should be linked - so deleting an event should cause a member's hours to decrease.
+Points should be linked - so deleting an event should cause a member's points to decrease.
 Super user only
 ### [C] Edit events
-Hours should be linked - editing an event should cause a member's hours to change.
+Points should be linked - editing an event should cause a member's points to change.
 Super user only.
 ### [C] Detail view
 Should include signed up members, and confirmed attended members.
 Confirmed members should be super user only.
 ### [C] List View